localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 -   Running an initialization hook or an infrastructure-as-code (IaC) deployment against the emulator.
 -   Using a state snapshot that restores a previously-created state and pre-seed it in a test environment.

-LocalStack’s persistence mechanism (enabled via `PERSISTENCE=1`) was useful for local development & testing needs.
+[LocalStack’s persistence mechanism](https://docs.localstack.cloud/user-guide/state-management/persistence/) (enabled via `PERSISTENCE=1`) was useful for local development & testing needs.
 However, we further wanted to leverage state snapshots that can be stored, versioned, and shared across different development & testing environments.
-Cloud Pods are a mechanism to save LocalStack state onto a remote backend, allowing to restore infrastructure and state of various services when required.
+[Cloud Pods](https://docs.localstack.cloud/user-guide/state-management/cloud-pods/) are a mechanism to save LocalStack state onto a remote backend, allowing to restore infrastructure and state of various services when required.

 // picture

 Using Cloud Pods, we were able to cut down the total infrastructure deployment time from a minute to less than 10 seconds, both locally and in our CI pipelines.
-To maintain an up-to-date version of the cloud pod, we have a GitHub action which creates a pod with the latest infrastructure, that’s triggered on each merge to the `main` branch.
+To maintain an up-to-date version of the Cloud Pod, we have a GitHub action which creates a pod with the latest infrastructure, that’s triggered on each merge to the `main` branch.
 We then use that pod in combination with our auto-loading Cloud Pods feature, which allows us to load cloud pods on the start-up of LocalStack automatically.

 ```yaml
 AUTO_LOAD_POD=localstack-backend-pod